-Üç Şerefeli Mosque was built between 1437 and 1447, therefore it is more than one hundred years older than Selimiye Mosque, but equally noteworthy.
-The building is representative of the architectural style which is a transitional form between the typical Seljuk mosques of Konya or Bursa and the Ottoman style, which was fully developed later, in Edirne and Istanbul.
+Üç Şerefeli Mosque was built between 1437 and 1447.
+Therefore it is more than one hundred years older than Selimiye Mosque.
+The building is representative of the architectural style which is a transitional form between the typical Seljuk mosques of Konya or Bursa, and the Ottoman style, which was fully developed later, in Edirne and Istanbul.

 The mosque was built during the reign of Sultan Murad II.
-It had been damaged during the earthquake in 1752 and repaired in 1763, on the orders of Sultan Mahmud III.
+At that time, it was the largest mosque erected in the Ottoman Empire.
+It was seriously damaged by fire in 1732 and by an earthquake in 1748.
+It was restored in 1763, on the orders of Sultan Mahmud III, along with the Old Mosque.
 Another major renovation took place in 1930.
-In addition, some renovation work of the frescoes was carried out in 1999.
+In addition, some restoration work of the frescoes was carried out in 1999.

 A Quranic school (mekteb), a public soup kitchen (imaret) and a religious school (medrese) were built next to the mosque as parts of Üç Şerefeli külliye i.e. the complex of buildings managed by a vakıf (religious foundation).
 Only the medrese called Saatlı is still standing, although its form has been significantly modified by the renovation.

 Üç Şerefeli Mosque has four minarets of varying heights, located in the four corners of the courtyard.
-The highest of these minarets (67 meters or 220 feet) - in the southern corner - is decorated with a pattern of white and red stones, arranged in a zigzag.
+The tallest of these minarets - in the southern corner - is 67 meters high.
+At the time of its erection, it was the highest minaret in the Ottoman Empire.
+It is decorated with a pattern of white and red stones, arranged in a zigzag.
 This minaret has three balconies that gave the name to the whole mosque complex.
-The other three minarets are adorned with spiral, diamond-shape and zigzag motifs.
-The northern minaret has two balconies, while the remaining two minarets - only one each.
+The northern minaret has two balconies, and the remaining two minarets have one balcony each.
+They are adorned with spiral, diamond-shape and zigzag motifs.